 Arrival and Departure Information

-Arrival Airport – Kos Island International Airport (Hippocrates)
+Arrival Airport – Kos

-Departure Airport – Kos Island International Airport (Hippocrates)
+Departure Airport – Kos

-We plan for the gulet tobe in Kos Harbour (approx. 30 minutes from Kos Airport) from around 17.00.
-You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
-If you arrive at the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
-Departure time can be subject to change depending on weather, harbour or other conditions.
+Embarkation and departure is planned for approx.17:00.
+You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you will not be able to settle into your cabin.

-Disembarkation in Kos Harbour is around 09:00.
-We will arrange local transfers from Kos airport and to Kos airport on the first and last day of the tour.
+Disembarkation is around 09:00.
+We will arrange local transfers on the first and last day of the tour.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.